Byzar: Debut album

 The debut album, Gaiatronyk vs. the Cheap Robots was released on Asphodel Records, reaching #11 on the CMJ Dance Music Charts.

 Lucy Walker directed an avant-garde video for "Phylyx", which aired on MTV's Amp, showing on AMP episodes #116, #122 and #124 The video featured heavily processed stock footage, light painting, and rapid synchronized edits, not showing any of the group's members in easily recognizable form.

 Byzar was featured on the cover of issue #154 of Wire Magazine.

-Byzar performed internationally, doing a NYC-themed "end of the century" TV special on French Television (M6), playing at London's Institute of Contemporary Art and St. Matthews' Church in Brixton, and playing Der Volksbuhne in Berlin.
+Byzar performed internationally, doing a NYC-themed "end of the century" TV special on French Television (M6), playing at London's Institute of Contemporary Art and St. Matthew's Church in Brixton, and playing Der Volksbuhne in Berlin.

 Byzar created a white-label only mashup called "Darth Vader vs. The Sugar Plum Fairies" in February 1997, remixing the Imperial March to a mutant hip-hop beat, then blending Tchaikovsky's Dance of the Sugar-Plum Fairies; this record was also given personally to John Peel, who played it on his show several times.
 DJ Spooky used this as a backing track for Rakim's "Paid in Full" lyrics on recent mixtapes.

 Byzar's material was widely downloaded on free sites, and citing poor sales, Asphodel did not seek to release a follow-up album.
 Byzar languished for several years, attempting to release 'Yaizon' independently in 1998, but finding little traction.
 Members continue to work individually, and there have been references to a new album, "Polykronyk 13:20".